PCSX2/pcsx2-net-www/content/blog/2021/q1-2021-progress-report/index.md

 The reverb runs at half the sample rate of the rest of the SPU so a change of sample rate is required.
-The way this is currently done is by decimating when downsampling and duplicating samples when upsampling without doing any filtering.
+The way this is currently done is by decimating when down-sampling and duplicating samples when up-sampling without doing any filtering.

 This adds proper filtering to this process, the filter coefficients are